olekuz/tyk-docs/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/getting-started-tyk-cloud.md

 ---
 date: 2020-03-17T19:13:22Z
-Title: Getting Started with Tyk-Cloud
+Title: Getting Started with Tyk Cloud
 weight: 2
 menu:
   main:
-    parent: "Tyk-Cloud"
+    parent: "Tyk Cloud"
-url: "/tyk-cloud/getting-started"
+url: "/Tyk Cloud/getting-started"
 ---

-Getting started with Tyk-Cloud involves you setting up the following:
+## Introduction

+Tyk Cloud delivers an easy API management solution.
+This page walks you through how to start using the product:

 * Creating your account
 * Your first Organisation